June 23, 2014

 In two previous summers playing for Team USA, Chidester was part of the championship team that claimed the 2012 World Cup of Softball, and the runner-up squad for the 2013 World Cup of Softball.

-Chidester had a distinguished career at Michigan (2009-12), earning All-America status twice in her career -- as a freshman in 2009 (third team) and as a junior in 2011 (first team).
+Chidester had a distinguished career at Michigan (2009-12), earning All-America status twice in her career -- as a freshman in 2009 (second team) and as a junior in 2011 (first team).
 The slugger was named the Big Ten Player of the Year twice (2011-12), and was a three-time All-Big Ten first-team performer (2009, 11-12).
 She was honored as Michigan's Big Ten Medal of Honor recipient following her senior campaign.

 The chief competition for Team USA this summer is the International Softball Federation Women's World Championships held Aug.
 15-24 in Haarlem, Netherlands.
 Prior to that tournament, the national team will play in three tournaments: the General Tire World Cup of Softball IX July 7-13 in Irvine, Calif.; the Canadian Open Fast Pitch International July 15-21 in Surrey, British Columbia; and Italian Softball Week Aug.
 6-10 in Azzano, Italy.